Mushin, Lagos: Infrastructure and demographics

-After the 1960 independence from Great Britain, there were large migrations to the suburban areas.
+After the 1960 independence of Nigeria from Great Britain, there were large migrations to the suburban areas.
 This led to intensive overcrowding.
 As a result, poor sanitation and inadequate housing led to poor living conditions.
 However, since the rise of industrialization in Nigeria, Mushin has become one of the largest beneficiaries of the industrial expansion.
 Much in has local commercial enterprises which include: spinning and weaving of cotton, shoe manufacturing, bicycle and motorised-cycle assembly, along with the production of powdered milk.
-Once a staple source of revenue in Nigeria, Agriculture is also a large central market.
+Once a staple source of revenue in Nigeria, agriculture is also a large central market.

 The town is home to Hospitals as well as Educational facilities that extend to the secondary school level.
 Mushin lies at the intersection of roads from Lagos, Shomolu, and Ikeja.
 Most of its inhabitants are from the Yoruba tribe, and as a result Yoruba is the commonest language spoken.